Wheaten Terrier Dog Owner Sean Smith gets A Very Big Thank You for this interview about his "Wheaten", called Guinness.

 My parents named him Guinness after the Irish beer because he had a dark brown coat as a puppy.
 As one of my first pets, he was a relatively relaxed dog and was very loyal.

 Guinness was an easy dog to train.
 The Wheaten Terrier dog is well known for it's exceptional intelligence, and Guinness was not left out.
 We never had to take Guinness to obedience classes, we just taught him all the basic commands ourselves.

 installing an invisible fence, however, as Guinness loved to explore.
 If you

-are looking for an easily trained dog a wheaten terrier is a good choice.
+are looking for an easily trained breed, a wheaten terrier dog is a good choice.

 Wheaten terriers are medium size dogs, so they need only a moderate amount of exercise.
 My family walked Guinness a couple times a week which kept him in good shape.

 If you do not have a lot of time

 on your hands to exercise a dog very

 frequently, a wheaten terrier would be a good choice.
 Most terriers are very